 New York City is made up of five boroughs: Manhattan, Brooklyn, The Bronx, Queens, and Staten Island.
 Each one is its own cultural world.
-It’s easy to get caught up in the urban landscape and forget that there are gorgeous vistas, historic villages and fun day trips within a short drive outside the city.
-Here are five getaways to tempt you to leave the boundaries of NYC.
+It’s easy to get caught up in the urban landscape and forget that there are gorgeous vistas, historic villages and fun day trips from New York.
+While you may also consider visiting Niagara Falls if you have a couple of extra days on hand, here are five short drive getaways to tempt you to leave the boundaries of NYC.

 1. Asbury Park, New Jersey